Technique, fluency & free expression

 The menus can move you around the content very quickly, and there is a lot of content on the site, more than 400 topics with video clips, text and printable scores.
 Keep in mind that learning to play the violin is a subtle art, it shouldn’t be rushed.
 Take your time, view each video repeatedly and fully absorb the topic.
 Return to a topic as often as you feel is necessary to extract the lesson.

 There are many advantages in using video in this way to assist your violin study or teaching:

 - Being able to repeatedly view an exercise can reveal the simultaneous physical actions involved in violin playing.
 Being able to see the interdependence in these actions can provide new perspectives and insights.

 - Teachers can use a particular video clip of an exercise to illustrate a reference point in a lesson.

 - Students are able to match a topic under study to a video clip, and do the preliminary work prior to the lesson with the teacher, making the lesson itself far more efficient.

-The material here is available by subscription, at either $6/month or $36/year.
-Subscribers have full access to all the content, and you can subscribe from Registration page.
+The material here is available by subscription at $36/year.
+Subscribers have access to all the content, and you can subscribe from Registration page.

 Violin is a big topic, if you would like know more about my violin teaching or wish to contact me, please go to my personal website … fintanmurphy.com